RedisLabs/redislabs-docs/content/ri/installing/install-ec2.md

     href: /docs/install/activating/
 aliases: /ri/install/install-ec2/
 ---
-In this guide, we will install RedisInsight on an AWS EC2 instance.
-You will need access to the AWS Console, and must have the ability to launch EC2 instances.
-At the end of this guide, you will be able to manage ElastiCache Redis instances using RedisInsight.
+This tutorial shows how to install RedisInsight on an AWS EC2 instance and manage ElastiCache Redis instances using RedisInsight.
+To complete this tutorial you must have access to the AWS Console and permissions to launch EC2 instances.

 As an alternative, you can also use our 1-click cloudformation launch wizard to automatically perform these steps for you.